erhant/crypto-notes/README.md

 ## How it works

 You write Markdown documents under the `content` folder, and these are automatically parsed by the code to be transformed into HTML.

+- Math notation is displayed with [KaTeX](https://katex.org/) via [remark-math](https://github.com/remarkjs/remark-math/) and [rehype-katex](https://www.npmjs.com/package/rehype-katex).
+- Code is highlighted with [highlight.js](https://highlightjs.org/) via [rehype-highlight](https://github.com/rehypejs/rehype-highlight).
+- [mermaid-js](https://mermaid-js.github.io/mermaid/#/) is converted to SVG images via [remark-mermaidjs](https://github.com/remcohaszing/remark-mermaidjs).
+- Tables, footnotes and such are converted to their HTML correspondents via [remark-gfm](https://unifiedjs.com/explore/package/remark-gfm/).

 Each article must bear the following gray-matter:

 ```yaml
 ---